abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_intro/py_intro.rst

 OpenCV introduces a new set of tutorials which will guide you through various functions available in OpenCV-Python. **This guide is mainly focused on OpenCV 3.x version** (although most of the tutorials will work with OpenCV 2.x also).

-A prior knowledge on Python and Numpy is required before starting because they won't be covered in this guide. **Especially, a good knowledge on Numpy is must to write optimized codes in OpenCV-Python.**
+Prior knowledge of Python and Numpy is required before starting because they won't be covered in this guide. **Especially, a good knowledge on Numpy is must to write optimized codes in OpenCV-Python.**

 This tutorial has been started by *Abid Rahman K.* as part of Google Summer of Code 2013 program, under the guidance of *Alexander Mordvintsev*.